 Q: Are my spouse’s income and assets included if I apply for Medicaid?

 A: While your spouse’s income is not included in determining your eligibility, your marital assets would be considered.
 However, income and savings above maximum limits can be protected, and Medicaid Eligibility, Inc.’s coordination with an attorney can show you how.

 Q. What assets are excluded from the Florida Medicaid eligibility asset test?

 Nursing Home Medicaid FAQs and Definitions:

-A. Homestead – The home is excluded if the spouse, or certain dependent relatives, continues to reside in the home, or the applicant intends on returning to the home.
+A. Homestead – The home is excluded if the spouse, or certain dependent relatives, continue to reside in the home, or the applicant intends on returning to the home.

 Burial Funds and Prepaid Funeral Contracts – In an irrevocable burial contract, the full value is excluded regardless of the amount.
 There is also a $2,500 exclusion of funds designated for burial expenses.
-A new bank account (e.g. John Smith Burial Account) may be established for this purpose.
-In addition, one burial plot is permitted for each family member.
+A new bank account (e.g., John Smith Burial Account) may be established for this purpose.
+Also, one burial plot is permitted for each family member.

 Personal / Household Goods – These are items within the home such as furniture